-- Red Hat Enterprise Linux 6 Registering the system and managing subscriptions - Red Hat Enterprise Linux 7 Registering the system and managing subscriptions - Red Hat Enterprise Linux 8 Registering the system and managing subscriptions
+- Red Hat Enterprise Linux 7 Registering the system and managing subscriptions - Red Hat Enterprise Linux 8 Registering the system and managing subscriptions

 APPENDIX B. INTRODUCTION TO APACHE MAVEN

 Apache Maven is a distributed build automation tool used in Java application development to create, manage, and build software projects.
 You use it to run the AMQ Broker example programs that are included with the AMQ Broker installation.